Emploi

 Type de contrat : CDD

-Fonction : Post-Doctorant
+Fonction : Doctorant

 A propos du centre ou de la direction fonctionnelle

-The Inria centre at Université Côte d'Azur includes 37 research teams and 8 support services.
+The Inria centre at Université Côte d'Azur includes 42 research teams and 9 support services.
 The centre's staff (about 500 people) is made up of scientists of dierent nationalities, engineers, technicians and administrative staff.
 The teams are mainly located on the university campuses of Sophia Antipolis and Nice as well as Montpellier, in close collaboration with research and higher education laboratories and establishments (Université Côte d'Azur, CNRS, INRAE, INSERM), but also with the regiona economic players.

 With a presence in the fields of computational neuroscience and biology, data science and modeling, software engineering and certification, as well as collaborative robotics, the Inria Centre at Université Côte d'Azur is a major player in terms of scientific excellence through its results and collaborations at both European and international levels.